scottaohara/aria_links/README.md

 </span>
 ```

-If JavaScript is unavailable, the following CSS selector will add a '-' after the link title, but before the URL.
+If JavaScript is disabled, the following CSS selector will add a "-" between what would have been the link text, and the static URL.

 ```css
 [data-link]:before {